-In this fast paced world of instant communication, constant entertainment, and flashy distraction, it’s easy to get overwhelmed and feel like you don’t get anything accomplished.
+In this fast-paced world of instant communication, constant entertainment, and flashy distraction, it’s easy to get overwhelmed and feel like you don’t get anything accomplished.
 As a mom of 3 who works from home, I know I feel like I’m interrupted at least a 100 times a day.
-And then there’s the interruptions you choose to indulge in (I’m looking at you Pinterest!…I mean literally, I’m always looking at you, don’t be mad, I love you, okay?
+And then there are the interruptions you choose to indulge in (I’m looking at you Pinterest!…I mean literally, I’m always looking at you, don’t be mad, I love you, okay?
 Okay, bye.)

 Anyway, with so many little tasks and distractions taking up the majority of your day, how are you supposed to get it all done?
 How will we ever reach the point of basking in big goal accomplishment?